AktivCo/pkcs11jna/README.md

 ## How to build

-Project can be build using IntelliJ IDEA or from console.
+Project can be build using IntelliJ IDEA or from a console.

-To build from console:
+To build from a console:

     cd <project-root>
     ./gradlew build